-The following table presents information about the Company's equity compensation plans as of December 31, 2018.
+The following table presents information about the Company's equity compensation plans as of December 31, 2019.

-Number of securities to be issued upon exercise of outstanding options, warrants and rights (1) f price of outstanding options, warrants and Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a))
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (1) (a) F ghted average exercise orice of outstanding ptions, warrants and rights (2) (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders (3) 3,623,588 \$ 14.21 1,577,687 Equity compensation plans not approved by security holders Total 3,623,588 \$ 14.21 1,577,687

-Plan category (a) (b) (c)

-Equity compensation plans approved

-by security holders (3) 3,868,445 \$ 13.76 1,319,287

-Equity compensation plans not approved

-by security holders

-Total 3,868,445 \$ 13.76 1,319,287

-(1) Represents outstanding stock options, restricted stock and performance shares as of December 31, 2018.
+(1) Represents outstanding stock options, restricted stock and performance shares as of December 31, 2019.
+Performance share awards in this table reflect the target amount of shares that were granted.